solarsnake/coveralls-demo-ruby/README.md

 ![80% Coverage - Index View](../media/media/coverage_80_percent_index.png)

-Where coverage stands at 80% for one file, `lib/class_one.rb`.
+Where coverage stands at 80% for the entire project.

 Clicking on `lib/class_one.rb` brings up results for the file: